xtends/.github/profile/README.md

 Step 5: AI Integration

-Integrate a basic machine learning model for spam detection.
+Integrate a basic machine learning model from your choice of models.
-Use CountVectorizer and Multinomial Naive Bayes classifier.
-Implement the predict_spam function for spam prediction.
+For instance Use CountVectorizer and Multinomial Naive Bayes classifier to implement the predict_spam function for spam prediction.

 Step 6: Language Model Extensions

 Utilize the Transformers library to add a text summarization feature.
-Load a pre-trained BART model and tokenizer.
-Implement the summarize_text function for text summarization.
+Implement the summarize_text function for text summarization from BART

 Step 7: Security Best Practices